redyyu/jump-to/README.md

 Since player can do anything else durning swimming, you won't get anything back.
 So don't swim to far....

+For Joypad, not tested. try press `RBumper` button when close water, not in running or sprinting.

-*have done in or out water animation yet, and no gamepad support yet. leave that for future update.*
+*have done in or out water animation yet. leave that for future update.*

 =============================================================